04th December, 2023

 For example, one hot water tank design might rely on a simpler but less effective way of adding heat to the water, slowing down the process.
-Another might be much faster but less efficient, which is great if you need a hot water burst quickly without waiting.
+Another might be much faster but less efficient, which is great if you need hot water burst quickly without waiting.

 Gas boilers rely on processed natural gas from the mains system.
-These can be more efficient and much cheaper than older alternatives like coal or oil, with around 90% efficiency in ideal circumstances.
+These can be more efficient and cheaper than older alternatives like coal or oil, with around 90% efficiency in ideal circumstances.
 Gas boilers mostly get expensive if you overuse them.

 An electric boiler uses electrical power to create heat.
-This boiler type often has fewer parts in the overall boiler system - boiler designs like this do not need to be as mechanical compared to conventional boilers that use gas heating.
+This boiler type often has fewer parts in the overall boiler system - boiler designs like this do not need to be as mechanical as conventional boilers that use gas heating.
 They are often also much smaller than regular boilers would be.